civilKaos82/ruby-drill-argv-basics-challenge/README.md

-# Ruby Drill Argv Basics
+# Ruby Drill: Command Line Arguments

 ##Learning Competencies
 * Use ARGV to take in user input from the command line